WilsonPercival/WilsonPercival/Private method no work/private_method_no_work_eng.md

 ## Steps to reproduce

-1. Откройте исходник.
+1. Open the project.
-2. Попробуйте запустить игру.
+2. Try to run the game.

 ## Observed result